jvmourao/Applied-OMICs-Tutorial/docs/source/ngs-tools.rst

 Tools installation
 ******************

-Before you start this Tutorial you need to have installed |conda| in your UNIX-based or Windows operating system.
+* Before you start this Tutorial, you need to have installed |conda| in your UNIX-based or Windows operating system.

+* |conda| is an open-source package management system and environment management system that runs on Windows, macOS, and Linux, that can:

+  * Quickly install, runs and update packages and their dependencies.

+  * Easily create, save, load, and switch between environments on your local computer.

+* |conda| was created for Python programs, but it can package and distribute software for any language.

 To check if you already have |conda| installed open the Terminal and type: